-Earlier this week I received a text from my wife, informing me ‘the cat has passed its M.O.T.’
+A few days ago I received a text from my wife, informing me ‘the cat has passed its M.O.T.’
 This surprised me on two counts.
 Firstly, we do not have a cat.
 Secondly, I was not aware of any recent legislation in the U.K where the roadworthiness of cats had become a legal requirement.

 The whole episode ended over a conversation around spell checkers and idle thumbs.
 It got me thinking about the importance of spelling and, in this social media age, is the stress over a misspelt word worth the agony.

 Recently, I have been encountering more online debates on the subject of spelling and grammar.
 Although the consensus err on the side of correctness, others suggest a good spelling mistake can add flavour to a piece of writing.

 In his book, The Nuts and Bolts of Writing, the author Michael Legat wrote;

 ‘Nowadays, however, the ability to spell well is often regarded as a mild eccentricity, and many teachers feel that it is far more important to encourage children to express themselves in an interesting way than to bother about whether the words they use are properly spelt or not..’

 I am in favour of a touch of mild eccentricity, and I also see the point he makes.
 If we look at the history and development of words, we find modern day words which, if written in the way they first appeared, would send the red pen brigade into a frenzy.
 Maybe spelling is as fluid as history itself?

 An excellent example is the etymology of the name of the town Aylesbury , Buckinghamshire.
 Fifty-seven variations of the name are on record.

 History Littered with Bad Spellers